 And because each top city needs a top dog, we also uncovered the most popular breed in each area.
 Why yes, we have noticed a lot of French Bulldogs in New York lately, now that you mention it.

 We then coupled our insights with Redfin data to take a closer look at what life as a dog is like in each city.
 We recorded how often the keyword ‘dog’ appeared in the online listing descriptions of homes for sale, typically to note that a property was dog-friendly, close to dog parks, etc. We also included each dog-friendly city’s Walk Score®, to highlight how easy it is to treat your dog to his or her favorite activity.

 So, which cities are the best for your best friend?
-Here’s Redfin and Rover’s definitive ranking for the most dog-friendly cities of 2019.
+Here’s Redfin and Rover’s definitive ranking for the most dog-friendly cities.

 |City||Rover Rank||Share of Homes for Sale that mention “Dog”||Walk Score||Top Dog|